 Use EXPLAIN to Analyze Queries

 The EXPLAIN command provides insights into how MySQL executes a query, including which indexes are used, the number of rows scanned, and the type of join performed.
-For example:
+In 2026, EXPLAIN ANALYZE is the standard, providing actual execution times rather than just estimates.Â

 Proper Indexing